You don’t have to be an

 Know the trends

 When it comes to research, do not just trust what you learned from the project you completed six months ago.
 Design and technology are constantly changing, meaning that trends and best practices evolve at the blink of an eye.
-Make sure you are up to date with what’s happening in the
+Make sure you are up to date with what’s happening in the UI/UX world before you make any potentially outdated decisions.

 Design for touch